2017–18 UCLA Bruins men's basketball team: China incident

 At the start of the regular season, three of UCLA's players, Jalen Hill, Cody Riley, and LiAngelo Ball, were arrested in China for allegedly shoplifting before their game against Georgia Tech.
-The arrested players were confined to their hotel for several days until the charges were dropped and the players were allowed to leave the country.
+The arrested players were confined to their hotel for several days until the charges were dropped and they were allowed to leave the country.

 The players involved were suspended indefinitely from the team after their return to campus, with LiAngelo eventually withdrawing from UCLA on December 4, 2017.
 He would go on to play professionally overseas in Lithuania with his younger brother LaMelo.

 On December 22, 2017, UCLA announced that the other two suspended players, Riley and Hill, would remain suspended for the whole season, but would be allowed to rejoin practices and team activities on December 26.